Yven92/MyoCoachV2/docs/ui-programming-manual.md

 Add this line at the end of the file : ```python your_path/app.py```.
 If you need to know the path where you stored the application file, go to the right directoryr and type : ```pwd```.
 You will obtain the complete path.
 Finally, change your boot options, in Desktop/ CLI and select Console Autologin.
 Reboot you raspberry.

+**:six: Launch of the app**
+Just from a pc, a smartphone or a tablet  connects on the wifi created by the raspberry pi and type this on a navigator: **10.3.141.1:5000